-Less commonly referred to as the Centronics interface or Centronics connector after the company that originally designed it, the port was later developed by Epson.
+Less commonly referred to as the Centronics interface, Centronics connector, or Centronics port after the company that originally designed it, the port was later developed by Epson.
 The parallel port is found on the back of IBM compatible computers and is a 25-pin (type DB-25) computer interface commonly used to connect printers to the computer.